Best Best Reviews

 • Prohibits racial discrimination in voting

-• Provides federal oversight of election practices in certain jurisdictions
+• Establishes federal oversight of election practices

 Pros